Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation: beyond a single conserved scalar

 The resulting theory (see Fig.~\ref{fig:nematics}) has $\varsigma$ as its sole activity parameter; this is positive (negative) for extensile (contractile) nematics.
 It was used to show that extensile activity acts to suppress phase separation~\cite{caballero2022activity}, which agrees with experimental observations~\cite{tayar2022controlling,caballero2022activity}.
 Furthermore, in the phase separated region, the system is not bulk phase separated, but rather microphase separated in a dynamical steady state in which droplets are continuously stirred and broken up (Fig.~\ref{fig:nematics}).
 The dynamics in the steady state is broadly similar to the one described by AMH when $\sigma_M<0$ but $\sigma_{\rm eq}>0$ (see Sec.~\ref{subsec:AMH}).

-The same theoretical framework can be used to address capillary waves at the interface between an active nematic and an isotropic fluid~\cite{caballero2022activity}, a situation also studied experimentally for the extensile case~\cite{adkins2022dynamics}.
-This analysis links microphase separation to an instability of these capillary waves, whose theoretical description extends that for AMB+ in Sec.~\ref{subsec:AMB+capillary} to incorporate both the fluid velocity and the the nematic order as additional dynamical fields.
+The same theoretical framework can be used to address capillary waves at the interface between an active nematic and an isotropic fluid~\cite{caballero2022activity,gulati2024traveling}, a situation also studied experimentally for the extensile case~\cite{adkins2022dynamics}.
+This analysis links microphase separation to an instability of these capillary waves, whose theoretical description extends that for AMB+ in Sec.~\ref{subsec:AMB+capillary} to incorporate both the fluid velocity and the nematic order as additional dynamical fields.
 (This requires an ansatz for ${\bf Q}({\bf r},t)$ that parallels \eqref{eq:phi-varphi-interface} for the density.)
 It is then found that extensile stresses ($\varsigma<0$) induce unstable capillary waves at any activity level, for modes $q<\sqrt{|\sigma_M |/(M\sigma_{\rm eq}\eta)}$~\cite{caballero2022activity}.
 This means that (even for $\sigma_M<0$), in small enough systems capillary waves remain stable.
 However in the presence of active rather than thermal fluctuations, they are predicted to get significantly amplified, as found experimentally~\cite{adkins2022dynamics}.
 In the stable regime at low activity, the static capillary fluctuation spectrum $S(q)=\langle|h_\bfq|^2\rangle$ was also measured; at wavelengths near the nematic correlation length, $S(q)\sim q$.
 This strongly deviates from the passive case where (with gravity) $S(q)\sim q^0$~\cite{adkins2022dynamics}.

 Several more complex phenomenologies are also possible for phase-separated active nematic systems.
-For example, foam-like states and aster-like structures were both experimentally observed~\cite{lemma2022active} and theoretically described~\cite{maryshev2019dry}, but their relation to phase separation is yet to be investigated.
+For example, foam-like states and aster-like structures were both experimentally observed~\cite{lemma2022active} and theoretically described~\cite{maryshev2019dry,gulati2024active}, but their relation to phase separation and to the phases described in Sec. \ref{sec:AMB+} is yet to be investigated.
 Further scenarios could arise from having activity also in the isotropic phase; from different types of anchoring condition at the isotropic-nematic interface; or from the effect of friction with a supporting substrate (leading back to the dry limit).
 This combinatoric parameter space is yet to be explored systematically in either theory or experiment.